amr9k8/Learn-By-Read-Game/README.md

 <br>- Login  &amp; Register
 <br>- Choose Suitable Article Based on keywords
 <br>- Quiz on each Article with score + 50% to pass
-<br>- User's Level Increases After Pass an Quiz
+<br>- User's Level Increases After Passing each Quiz
 <br>- Unlock New Topics Based on Level Progression
 <br>- View All  Conten Creators & Suscribe
 <br>- Article Have Publish Date , Comments ,Likes